Ayushmishra05/SymKAN-TP-Transformer/README.md

    * The TP-Transformer is inspired by **<a href = "https://arxiv.org/pdf/1910.06611" style = "color:blue"> Enhancing the Transformer With Explicit Relational
 Encoding for Math Problem Solving </a>**

-  ### Integration of KAN Layer (Kolmogorov Arnold Networks)
+  ### Integration of SineKAN Layer (Sinusoidal Kolmogorov Arnold Networks)

   * This has been observed that, KAN Layer are proficient at Symbolic Tasks, and also at capturing the non-linear and complex patterns in the data.
+  * However due to the complexity and computational cost asscoiated it KAN, there are multiple alternative of KAN that promises better results than KAN, one such implementation is SineKAN

-  * This Motivated me to integrate it in the architecture, the last Softmax layer from the Transformer was replaced by the KAN Layer.
+  * This Motivated me to integrate it in the architecture, the last Softmax layer from the Transformer was replaced by the SineKAN Layer.

   * This helped the model to generate and understand the rule-based sequences